 David Norliss is a writer with an interest in the occult.
 When he mysteriously disappears, his publisher discovers a series of cassette tapes left in his study, documenting his research into the case of a young widow (played with conviction by Angie Dickinson) whose dead husband has turned back up with an alarmingly blue face and strangled her pet dog.
 As the tapes play, a strange and macabre story unfolds…

 This movie is so much fun.
 It was made as a television pilot (the series was never picked up) and it incorporates every horror element it can think of.
-The monster is a vampiric zombie who wears Egyptian jewellery and is involved in Paganism.
-There’s a really great spooky moment in a motel that rivals Psycho (that film was obviously still a big influence on 1973 horror), and a lot of driving around in pouring rain looking worried.
+The monster is a vampiric zombie who wears Egyptian jewelry and is involved in Paganism.
+There’s a really great spooky moment in a motel that rivals Psycho (that movie was obviously still a big influence on 1973 horror), and a lot of driving around in pouring rain looking worried.
 It looks like the directionless culmination of a long line of horror tropes, trying everything to scare you but without any real conviction.
 Still, you have to admire the amount of effort.

 9. Soylent Green